Diamonds & Dancefloors: Tour

+Critical reception

 Diamonds & Dancefloors received a score of 80 out of 100 based on 4 reviews on review aggregator Metacritic, indicating "generally favorable" reception.

-The album received generally positive reviews from critics and fans, praising Max's vocal performance, mixture of dance genres, and throwback to the 1980's dance pop genre, while criticism was aimed towards lack of originality and cliché lyrics.
+The album received generally positive reviews from critics and fans, praising Max's vocal performance, mixture of dance genres, and throwback to the 1980s dance pop genre, while criticism was aimed towards the continued use of interpolations, lack of originality and cliché lyrics.
 Neil Z. Yeung of AllMusic wrote that the album is "deftly executed and ideal for repeat listens" and "it's pure, irresistible thrills from start to finish".
 Yeung found Max's vocal power "passionate".
-Sam Franzini of The Line of Best Fit found that the album is "shimmering and twinkling with production that is consistently sharp", although "we don’t learn much about Max on these songs", because the songs have "no narrative sense".
+Sam Franzini of The Line of Best Fit found that the album is "shimmering and twinkling with production that is consistently sharp", although "we don't learn much about Max on these songs", because the songs have "no narrative sense".
+Furthermore, AllMusic included the album in its year-end compilation of the favorite pop albums of 2023.

+Commercial performance

+In the United States, Diamonds & Dancefloors debuted at number 34 on the US Billboard 200, selling 15,000 album-equivalent units, 7,000 of which were pure album sales.
+Additionally, it debuted at number two on the Top Dance/Electronic Albums chart, and later became the twenty-fourth best-selling Dance/Electronic album of 2023 in the country.

+In Germany and Spain, the album debuted at numbers eight and ten, respectively, marking her second consecutive top ten album in both countries.
+It also debuted at number fourteen in France and number six in Austria, matching the peak of Heaven & Hell (2020) in both countries.
+In the UK, it debuted and peaked at number 11 on the UK Albums Chart, becoming her second consecutive top 15 album in the country after Heaven & Hell (2020).